Girls und Panzer: Reception

 The initial television airing of the first 10 episodes within 2012 received favourable television ratings and strong viewership.
 The relatively early airing timeslot of the show allowed the series to gain better exposure to more viewers.
-Blu-ray sales of the first anime volume in Japan reached third place on the Oricon charts in mid-February 2013, whilst sales of the second anime volume Blu-ray reached second place in late February with 24,733 copies sold within the first week of release.
+Blu-ray sales of the first anime volume in Japan reached third place on the Oricon charts in mid-February 2013, while sales of the second anime volume Blu-ray reached second place in late February with 24,733 copies sold within the first week of release.
 The third Blu-ray volume met with similar success during March, with 23,528 copies sold within the first week, peaking at third place behind Mobile Suit Gundam Unicorn and Magical Girl Lyrical Nanoha the Movie 2nd A's.
-The first week sales of the 4th Blu-ray volume reached second place at 28,410 units, behind Evangelion: 3.33 You Can (Not) Redo, which had its debut Blu-ray release the same week.
-The first week sales of both the 5th and 6th Blu-ray volumes placed first in the weekly Oricon chart, having reached 33,450 units and 32,385 units respectively.
+The first week sales of the fourth Blu-ray volume reached second place at 28,410 units, behind Evangelion: 3.33 You Can (Not) Redo, which had its debut Blu-ray release the same week.
+The first week sales of both the fifth and sixth Blu-ray volumes placed first in the weekly Oricon chart, having reached 33,450 units and 32,385 units respectively.
 The first week sales of the Girls und Panzer: This is the Real Anzio Battle!
 OVA Blu-ray placed third in the weekly Oricon chart, having reached 35,909 units.

 Plastic models of tanks based on those within the anime have topped sales charts in Japan.

-In celebration of the popularity of the anime series and to promote local tourism, on 24 March 2013 the town of Ōarai in Ibaraki Prefecture held an event themed along the Girls und Panzer anime, as part of its yearly spring festival.
-The event featured live tank demonstrations and the sale of anime-themed merchandise.

 An opinion piece published on 22 January 2013 in the China National Defense Newspaper, a subsidiary of the state-owned People's Liberation Army Daily, criticized the anime for promoting "militarist sentiments behind the guise of cute characters."

 Famitsu gave the video game adaptation Girls und Panzer: Senshadō, Kiwamemasu! a review score of 23/40.
 PlayStation LifeStyle gave the game 8/10, highly praising the tank battles for their simplicity and the story for its charm.
 The game sold 31,526 physical retail copies within the first week of release in Japan.

 In 2017, scholar Takayoshi Yamamura described the series as a key example of cooperation between the JSDF and anime productions, noting that the production staff gathered important information with the help of the JGSDF, even riding in a tank at the JGSDF Ordnance School.
 The show was also helped by the JSDF's Ibaraki Provincial Cooperation Office.
-However, events which exhibited JSDF tanks drew criticism from the Japanese Communist Party but supported by the newspaper, Sankei Shinbun.
+However, events which exhibited JSDF tanks drew criticism from the Japanese Communist Party but were supported by the newspaper, Sankei Shinbun.
 Additionally, Yamamura noted that Ground Staff Office of the Ground Self-Defense Force public relations department praised attendance at such events as demonstrating the "effect of the popularity of battle tanks."